ACME-OUI/acme-web-fe/deliverables.md

 * &#x1F535; As a user, I can browse through all my created run configurations.
 * &#x1F535; As a user, I can modify my run configs, &#x1F534; with the ability to undo modifications.
 * &#x1F534; As a user with HPC resource access, I should be able to start new Model runs.
 A model run should give me feedback on its status in real time as the run progresses.
 When a Model run completes, I should have access to the output files in the Data Manager.
-* As a model is run, every 5 years is automatically moved to HPSS, its climatologies are computed and published to ESGF after.
+* As a model is run, every 5 years is automatically copied to HPSS, its climatologies are computed and published to ESGF after.
 * &#x1F535; As a user, I should be able to start diagnostic runs on any model or observation data in the Data Manager.